amesar/mlflow-resources/MLflow_FAQ.md

 For a full-fledged version that accounts for nested runs see [Find best run for experiment](https://github.com/amesar/mlflow-tools/blob/master/mlflow_tools/tools/README.md#find-best-run-for-experiment) and [best_run.py](https://github.com/amesar/mlflow-tools/blob/master/mlflow_tools/tools/best_run.py).

-### How do I dump all experiment or run information?
+### How do I dump run, experiment or registered model information?

 I would like to see all the information of an experiment or run.

-You can use the mlflow CLI command to get basic run details.
+#### MLflow CLI

+The mlflow CLI can dump run information but not experiment or registered model information.

 ```
 mlflow runs describe --run-id
 ```